 This trial is a Phase 2b trial which means that in addition to patient benefits, it will test for side-effects of the drug in people with Alzheimer's disease.

-Update: During the trial, people receiving liraglutide reported a perceived change in their symptoms after they stopped taking the drug.
-Therefore, at the end of the 12 month clinical trial, all participants will be offered the opportunity to join a 12 month open-label extension trial.
+Update: At the end of the 12 month clinical trial, all participants will be offered the opportunity to join a 12 month open-label extension trial.
 All participants in this trial will receive liraglutide treatment, even if they were on the dummy drug (placebo) in the original trial.
 This will allow the researchers to study the long-term effects of using liraglutide to treat Alzheimer’s disease.

 How will this benefit people with dementia?